temp4422/temp4422.github.io/README.md

 [Link to Portfolio Website](https://temp4422.github.io)

 Greetings!
-This is my portfolio.
+This is my dev portfolio.
 Let me acquaintance you with my works ;)

 ## Philosophy